The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Results, Technical Contribution, Discussion

 In general one can say that higher-order Voronoi diagrams of unweighted sites in $2$-dimensional space are well-behaved in that they have linear complexity.
 This still holds true for arbitrary $\p$-norms.
 However, this picture changes for weighted sites or higher dimensions.

 Voronoi diagrams with multiplicative weights were first considered by \citet{b-wtp-80}\footnote{In this paper, Voronoi regions are called \emph{Thiessen polygons}.} due to applications in economics.
 Beyond that, multiplicatively weighted Voronoi diagrams have applications in sensor networks~\cite{cgvc-rcdsn-06}, logistics~\cite{gncs-mwvdald-06} and the growth of crystals~\cite{dd-cvdd-06}.
 However, even in the most basic setting of 2-dimensional Euclidean space and order $1$, weighted Voronoi diagrams can have quadratic complexity~\cite{ae-oacwvdp-84} (in terms of number of vertices).
 This comes from the fact that Voronoi cells are not necessarily connected; see Figure~\ref{fig:weighted-voronoi-complexity}a for the construction of Aurenhammer and Edelsbrunner~\cite{ae-oacwvdp-84} that proves the lower bound.
 With Theorem~\ref{thm:complexity-vertices-vs-regions}, and as illustrated in Figure~\ref{fig:weighted-voronoi-complexity}, this implies that even the order-$3$ Voronoi diagram of weighted sites in 2-dimensional Euclidean space has a quadratic number of non-empty regions.
-As a special case, Theorem~\ref{thm:complexity-random-voronoi-diagram} shows that this complexity is only linear in the unit square with randomly positioned sites.
+As a special case, Theorem~\ref{thm:complexity-random-voronoi-diagram} shows that this complexity is only linear in the total weight for sites positioned randomly in the unit square.
 Moreover, this also implies that the number of vertices of the corresponding order-$1$ Voronoi diagram is linear.
 This nicely complements the result by \citet{hr-crwmvd-15}, who show that the expected complexity of order-$1$ Voronoi diagrams of sites in $2$-dimensional Euclidean space with random weights is $O(n \polylog n)$.
+Only recently, \citet{fr-lecdmvd-20} showed that sites with weights chosen randomly form a constant-sized set of possible weights yield Voronoi diagrams with linear complexity.
+Moreover, more closely related, they show that the Voronoi diagram of sites with arbitrary weights and with random positions chosen in the unit square has linear complexity in expectation.
 We are not aware of any results concerning the complexity of Voronoi diagrams when combining multiplicative weights with higher dimension, higher order or other norms.